If you don’t know what an Anmeldung is and you are planning to move to Germany, Don’t!

 If you do not provide your tax ID to your employer, you will be taxed at the maximum income tax rate of 42%.
 If you pay too much tax at the start of your stay in Germany, you can claim it back with your tax return at the end of the year.

-Anmeldung and German Church Tax
+Anmeldung and Paying the Church Tax

 You must specify your religion on the registration form.
 Say you are a member of a religious group and intend to remain a member and use their services at some time (for example, to get married).
 In that case, you should indicate your religious affiliation on the Anmeldung form.

-Only registered Catholics, Protestants, and Jews are subject to the church tax (Kirchensteuer).
+Only registered Catholics, Protestants, and Jews are subject to paying the church tax (Kirchensteuer).
 The amount is determined by the individual’s income and the state in which he or she resides.
 Bavaria and Baden-Wurtemberg take 8%, while the rest of the states take 9%.

 If you have been baptised but do not follow your religion and have no intention of utilising their facilities in the future, you should not declare your religion on the Anmeldung form in order to avoid paying church tax.